billgathen/thinking-in-elm/3_the_world_outside/README.md

 Inputs and outputs to ports are signals, so to tie into them we need to connect our update to them explicitly.

-## Type Annotations

-A quick aside about all those `outbox : Signal.Mailbox String` and `port tasks : Signal (Task Never ())` lines in the Signals section: those are [type annotations](http://www.cultivatehq.com/posts/phoenix-elm-5/), which are optional in most Elm definitions, but required when you're defining signals, so Elm knows precisely what kind of data will be flowing through the system.

-I generally prefer to have annotations for every function, because `explicit > implicit`, but this example is large enough already, so I've only used them where they're required.

 ## The Effects Flow (Outgoing)

 To log our actions out to JavaScript, we add a `log` hook to our `update` function, which wraps the Effect-creation logic.
 To get the hook, we [partially-apply](https://en.wikipedia.org/wiki/Partial_application) the `update` function when we supply it to `StartApp.start`.
 This stores the logger (which is also partially-applied) in a single-argument form that we can call easily from inside the `update` function.